UK Job Seekers Allowance – Amount, Eligibility, Application Process

 What is the UK Job Seekers Allowance?

 UK Job Seekers Allowance is an unemployment assistance offered to unemployed citizens of the UK who are seeking employment.
-Candidates seeking the Job Seekers Allowance are required to prove evidence or proof that they are actively seeking employment and can take part in any job paying then reasonable amount.
+Candidates seeking the Job Seekers Allowance are required to provide evidence or proof that they are actively seeking employment and can take part in any job paying then reasonable amount.

 Who is eligible for Job Seekers Allowance?